 On an antidepressant?
-Here’s how to take them the right way.
+Here’s what you need to know.

 Depression is common and treatable.
 It is common in all communities and in all walks of life.
 One in seven Australian’s take antidepressants for anxiety and depression daily.
-Patients often suffer side effects when they commence antidepressant treatment or do not take their medications regularly as advised.
-Let’s take a look at some of the common side effects and why patients need to take antidepressant medication regularly.
+Depression alters all aspects of life such as motivation, sleep, energy levels, sex drive, appetite, and ability to cope with life stressors.
+Patients have no conscious control over these symptoms as they are due to an imbalance of a mood regulating neurotransmitter in the brain.
+Thankfully, modern antidepressants are effective and safe when used under the guidance of a health care professional to normalise this neurotransmitter.
+However, patients often suffer side effects when they commence antidepressant treatment or do not take their medications regularly as advised.
+Let’s take a look at some of the common side effects and why patients need to take antidepressant medication regularly as prescribed.

 How is depression treated?

 Depression is an entirely treatable disease.
 Evidence shows that a biopsychosocial approach is best used in a treatment plan.
 The mind and the body are not independent, but are connected and dependent.
 As doctors, we ensure that patients receive the best social support, access psychological counselling services and are prescribed the right medications for the treatment of depression.
 Modern antidepressants are highly effective and safe.
 Common antidepressants include Zoloft, Lexapro and Effexor amongst many others.
 A holistic treatment plan can see people’s lives totally transformed from the depths of despair and social isolation back to happy, fully functional capacity within months.